didierdrin/Hydee/README.md

 # Hydee

-A new Flutter app where users can comment on other posts using AR capabilities
+A new Flutter app where users can comment on other posts using AR capabilities.

+## Get Files
+Download [ lib.zip ] and extract it.
+In there you'll find app's pages dart files and the main file

 ## Done Issues